LiderTeknolojiGelistirme/XR4MCR/README.md

 In XR4MCR, the port system is based on the concept of polarity:

-TABLE 5.10: Port Polarity Types
+Table 10: Port Polarity Types

 | **Polarity Types** | **Explanation** | **Connection Rules** |
 | --- | --- | --- |